Swyatoslav/test-server/README.md

     uvicorn main:app --host 127.0.0.1

-Site should be available on http://127.0.0.1:8000/
+Site should be available on **http://127.0.0.1:8000/**

-You can also download the prepared docker image using command
+OR you can download the prepared docker image using command

     docker pull swatswatov/test-server:latest